gitrobertpm/td-warm-ups/README.md

 ## Description:
-A collection of some completed examples of the fun educational coding exercises I've created.
-I built these for the TD Project Warm Up feature that I invented to better support our students who were feeling unprepared for the early TD projects.

-Each warm up is like a mini project and comes with a simple front end that includes basic markup, custom CSS, a JS starter file including helpful code comments and a README file with some basic instructions for getting started.
+A collection of fun educational coding exercises I created for Techdegree students.
+Each warm up is like a mini guided project that covers some basic coding fundamentals.
+And each comes with a simple front end that includes basic markup, custom CSS, a JS starter file including helpful code comments and a README file with some basic instructions for getting started.

 ## Explore: